 The professional CNC router will typically cost between $5k and $100k, while a 3-axis vertical machining center (toolroom) will cost between $60k and $100k.

 A 3-axis vertical machining center will cost between $150k and $300k, whereas a 5-axis mill will cost between $500k and above.
 You might wish to visit this link for more information about CNC machine prices.

 The more money you spend on a machine, the more work it will do.
-In the manufacturing industry, these heavy-duty production CNC machines are used for numerous cycles.
-Some are set up to run 24 hours a day, seven days a week, unless there is an emergency.
+These heavy-duty production CNC machines are used for numerous cycles in the manufacturing industry.
+Some are set up to run 24 hours a day, seven days a week unless there is an emergency.